-In family A, individual II.2, born to healthy non-consanguineous parents of German descent, presented in the first few hours after birth with an acute life-threatening event followed by a tonic seizure.
-She showed minor dysmorphic features including cutis laxa, abnormally placed thumbs, abnormal dermatoglyphics, hypoplastic toe nails, and additional findings.
+Family A, individual II.2, born to healthy non-consanguineous parents of German descent, presented in the first few hours after birth with an acute life-threatening event followed by a tonic seizure.
+She showed minor dysmorphic features including cutis laxa, abnormally placed thumbs, abnormal dermatoglyphics, hypoplastic toe nails and additional findings.
 She experienced a complicated course of illness requiring several hospitalizations.
-An extensive evaluation revealed severe dilated cardiomyopathy, pulmonary arterial hypertension, suspected pituitary dysfunction, and muscular hypotonia.
-Unfortunately, she succumbed to multiorgan failure at 3 months of age.
+An extensive evaluation revealed severe dilated cardiomyopathy, pulmonary arterial hypertension, suspected pituitary dysfunction and muscular hypotonia.
+Unfortunately, she succumbed to multi-organ failure, at three months of age.

 Family B is a multiplex consanguineous family of Arab-Muslim descent.
 The parents are reportedly healthy and are first-degree cousins.
 Four out of eight siblings exhibited dilated cardiomyopathy of varying severity, without apparent extracardiac manifestations.
-Among the four affected siblings, two (individuals IV.1 and IV.4) showed a milder form of dilated cardiomyopathy (Figure 3), enabling a degree of regular daily activities.
-The other two siblings (individuals IV.5 and IV.8) showed a severe form of dilated cardiomyopathy, fatal in early childhood (3 years of age).
+Among the four affected siblings, two (individuals IV.1 and IV.4) showed a milder form of dilated cardiomyopathy, enabling a degree of regular daily activities.
+The other two siblings (individuals IV.5 and IV.8) showed a severe form of dilated cardiomyopathy, fatal in early childhood (three years of age).
 The four unaffected siblings are asymptomatic and healthy.
 The echocardiograms of the unaffected siblings and their parents were normal.
-Detailed clinical case reports are available in the Supplemental Note.
-Demographic, clinical, and molecular findings are summarized in Table 1.
+Detailed clinical case reports are available in the Supplemental Data (Case Reports) Demographic, clinical and molecular findings are summarized in Table 1.

-Whole-Exome Sequencing and Sanger Sequencing
+Whole Exome Sequencing and Sanger Sequencing

-We performed exome sequencing at two centers (family A in Munich, family B in Tel Aviv).
+We performed exome sequencing at two centers (Family A in Munich, Family B in Tel Aviv).
 In affected individuals of families A and B, coding regions were enriched with a SureSelect Human All Exon V5 Kit (Agilent) and sequenced as 100-bp paired-end runs on an Illumina HiSeq 2500.
-Reads were aligned to the human reference genome (UCSC Genome Browser, build hg19) with the Burrows-Wheeler Aligner (v.0.7.5a).
+Reads were aligned to the human reference genome (UCSC Genome Browser, build hg19) with the Burrows-Wheeler Aligner

+(v.0.7.5a).
 Single-nucleotide variants and small insertions and deletions (indels) were detected by SAMtools (v.0.1.19).
-Sanger sequencing was used to confirm the identified mutations and test the carrier status of unaffected family members using the following primer pairs: F, 5'-TGGACAACTT CAGCAGCG-3'; R, 5'-ACAGATGCAAATAGTCCGCC-3' and F, 5'-CCCTTACCTCCTGCTTACCC-3'; R, 5'-ACAGATGCAGAAAGG CCATC-3' for family A, and F, 5'-TTCCATGAGATTGACCTG GTA-3'; R, 5'-CAAATGCCAAACCATATTTGC-3' for family B.
+Sanger sequencing was used to confirm the identified mutations and test the carrier status of unaffected family members using the following primer pairs: F-5' TGGACAACTTCAGCAGCG 3' / R-5' ACAGATGCAAATAGTCCGCC 3' and F-5' CCCTTACCTCCTGCTTACCC3' / R-5' ACAGATGCAGAAGGCCATC 3' for family A, and F-5'TTCCATGAGATTGACCTGGTA3' / R-5' CAAATGCCAAACCATATTTGC3' for family B.